tjoyner/ofvioletsandlicorice/chapter9.md

 <!-- Page 73 -->

 He left her in front of the *Caffe Callisano* and went in to look for a telephone.
 He called Luciano and asked him if he were available, if he could come and get him.
 He waited for him, drinking a fresh orange and lemon juice.
 Luciano was aware of the poker game at the *Savona* the previous night and Giulio's subsequent disappearance.
-And when Daniel got into the car, he said "Do you have any idea where to look for him?
+And when Daniel got into the car, he said, "Do you have any idea where to look for him?
 I imagine not.
 Should I try?"

 Daniel nodded.
 Luciano shook his head.